ricardoues/CarND-Vehicle-Detection/writeup_report.md

 ![alt text][image3]

+I create the function `find_cars` (cell codes #38 `./P5.ipynb`)  to seach windows and identify cars.
+The function returns the image with bounding boxes and the coordinates of the bounding boxes.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images: